bu-rcs/PkgAutoTest/README.md

 find_qsub.py -d /share/module.8 module8_list.csv
 ```

 For each row, in the CSV input file, represents a single module found that has a test.qsub file.
+Variants of test.qsub are allowed with the pattern test.*.qsub, for example "test.gpu.qsub".
+If a test directory has more than one test.qsub-type file there will be a row for each in the CSV file.
 The following are the column definitions for the generated CSV file:

 | Column Name          | Description |